VAT and Administrative Cooperation

-In general, the new Regulation establishes the information that Member States must collect, store in their domestic databases and make electronically available to other Member States.
-The Regulation also defines access rights to this information in terms of persons and data, reinforces some existing mechanisms, and provides a legal basis for new administrative cooperation instruments, such as Eurofisc .
+The Regulation establishes the information that Member States must collect, store in their domestic databases and make electronically available to other Member States.
+The Regulation also defines access rights to this information, and establishes administrative cooperation mechanisms and instruments dedicated to fight VAT fraud, such as Eurofisc .

-– an extension of the responsibility of Member States in terms of administrative cooperation and protection of other Member States' tax revenues;
+- A definition of the responsibility of Member States in terms of administrative cooperation and protection of other Member States' tax revenues;

 - a precise definition of the information to be collected and exchanged with other Member States via the automated access to databases by competent authorities;

-– an enhancement of the databases on VAT-taxable persons and their intra-Community transactions through the inclusion in those databases of a range of information on the taxable persons and their transactions;
+- the databases on VAT-taxable persons and their intra-Community transactions, with a range of information on the taxable persons and their transactions;

-– a framework guaranteeing the quality of information contained in Member States databases by setting up common minimum standards for registration/deregistration of taxpayers and risk analysis mechanisms;
+- a framework guaranteeing the quality of information contained in Member States databases through common minimum standards for registration/deregistration of taxpayers and risk analysis mechanisms;

 - The presence of foreign officials during controls;